nbogie/cyf-react-challenges/challenge-tv-show-info/README.md

 When you choose one from the selector, have the single shown episode update accordingly.

+## Advanced Challenge: Host your app

+Host your app and prove it works by viewing it on your phone!

+You can use Heroku to host, or github pages, or codesandbox.io, or glitch.com

 ## Advanced Challenge: download the json live from the API

 We have not covered how to do this in class yet.

 Change your React app so that instead of using static data in a local file, it gets the data from the API just before it shows the page.

+Add the ability to change which *show* is being presented.
+E.g. change from "Game of Thrones" to "Star Trek".